greenelab/backup/README.md

 ### Run on GitHub Actions

 1. Fork this repository to your own user or organization.
+2. In your forked repo's settings, [grant GitHub Actions workflows read and write permissions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#setting-the-permissions-of-the-github_token-for-your-repository).
-2. The GitHub Actions configuration included in this repo will automatically [run the **archive** script periodically](../../actions).
+3. The GitHub Actions workflow included in the repo will automatically [run the **archive** script periodically](../../actions).

 **Note**: GitHub eventually stops running periodic (cron) workflows if your repo hasn't had any activity in a few months.
 To get around this, you can either make a commit to your repo every so often, or you can [manually trigger the run of the **archive** workflow](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow).